FranciscoJavierMartin/Zyrcode/.github/pull_request_template.md

 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
 - [ ] I have added or updated the correspondant stories.
+- [ ] The changes I made, look good on desktop and mobile devices.
+- [ ] Works in different browsers.